Keruspe/blog/posts/2013-01-10-knowing-your-system---part-8---on-the-road-to-upstream.md

 ---
 title: Knowing your system - Part 8 - On the road to upstream
 author: Marc-Antoine Perennou
-tags: gnu, unix, linux, sysadmin, knowingyoursystem, source-based, exherbo, paludis, gnome
+tags: sysadmin, knowingyoursystem, source-based, exherbo, paludis, gnome
 ---

 ## How did I start contributing?